Choiyounseo/cs420_project/README.md

 ## How to execute

 To execute, just run `cinterpreter.py`.
-All you need to change is to use your own test file to interpret.
+All you need to do is to locate your own input source file to inputs/ directory.
 Run in the root of your project:

 ```
 >> virtualenv -p python3 venv
 >> source venv/bin/activate
->> (venv)pip install -r requirements.txt
+>> (venv) pip install -r requirements.txt
->> (venv)python cinterpreter.py
+>> (venv) python cinterpreter.py [INPUT_FILE.c]
 ```

 ## Data Structure